bhuwanpaudel/Evolution-of-Technical-Debt-in-Monolithic-and-Hybrid-Microservice-Architecture/README.md

-# High-Resolution Images for the study "Exploring the Evolution of Technical Debt in Monolithic and Hybrid Microservice Architectures: An Industrial Case Study"
+# High-Resolution plots for the study "Exploring the Evolution of Technical Debt in Monolithic and Hybrid Microservice Architectures: An Industrial Case Study"

 This repository contains high-resolution images supporting the study *“Exploring the Evolution of Technical Debt in Monolithic and Hybrid Microservice Architectures: An Industrial Case Study.”* Includes visualizations of technical debt density (TDD) trends and statistical analyses illustrating how TDD evolves across two types of architectural styles.